 Then I point out that every day that I sync my laptop to their codebase, I am pulling in hundreds of new files.
 That is just not sustainable!
 They are on track to hit the same technical debt wall that they had in their original product and create a Version 2 Legacy system.

-Once a company realizes that they have dug themselves into a technical debt pit they scramble to get out.
-A common (anti) pattern I see is creating technical debt stories (or even sprints!), refactoring stories and technical stories.
+Once a company realizes that they have dug themselves into a technical debt pit, they scramble to get out.
+A typical (anti) pattern I see is creating technical debt stories (or even sprints!), refactoring stories and technical stories.
 If you find yourself doing this you need to change your development process as stories, by definition, are supposed to come with business value.
-More information below on how to change your development process.
+More information below on how to improve your development process.

 The solution to technical debt - Refactoring (Mercilessly)